Writing an Argumentative Essay: How to Convince Your Readers Wittily

 We insist that you stick to the one-ides-one-paragraph rule to avoid mixing ideas.
 Then every claim should be backed with proper evidence.
 The evidence should convince your readers.

-The same approach you use when writing strong paragraphs in research papers, term papers, speeches, thesis, and dissertations is applicable in persuasive essay writing.
-If you must be confrontational as with polemic topics, let it be subtle but always see to it that the audience can re-evaluate their stance and develop a new point of view aligning to yours.
+The same approach you use when writing strong paragraphs in research papers, term papers, speeches, thesis, and dissertations applies to persuasive essay writing.
+If you must be confrontational, as with polemic topics, let it be subtle but always see that the audience can re-evaluate their stance and develop a new point of view aligning with yours.

-Example: “It is everyone’s wish to have a quality life, safe neighborhoods, and benefits of low crime rates.
-Nevertheless, taking a backseat on matters of importance to national security could escalate insecurity and deny us our wish.”
+Example: "Everyone wishes to have a quality life, safe neighborhoods, and benefits of low crime rates.
+Nevertheless, taking a backseat on matters of importance to national security could escalate insecurity and deny us our wish."

 Step 6: Carefully Craft the Conclusion

 How to end an argumentative or persuasive essay is an issue that disturbs most people.
 However, it is like eating an entire goat only to be defeated by the tail.
-With the knowledge on how to write a persuasive essay introduction and how to develop the body paragraphs, the final step of how to end an argumentative essay.
+With the knowledge on how to write a persuasive essay introduction and how to develop the body paragraphs, the final step is ending an argumentative essay.

 Your conclusion is the last paragraph of the essay.
 In essence, it should summarize the major points.
 You should have a closing statement, restate the thesis statement, and appeal emotionally, logically, and reasonably to the readers.